These are my complete notes for Electric Fields in Electromagnetism.

 Fe = The electric force being felt by the charge at the particular point being measured.

-q = The charge/charged particle of the particular point being measured.
+q = The magnitude of the charge/charged particle of the particular point being measured.

 The reason an exact magnitude value can be determined for an electric field (an inherently emanating and changing entity), as is done in the given equation, is because the magnitude being found is that of the strength of electric field at a particular point, denoted by the electric force experienced by the charge placed at that point.